apache/incubator-kie-kogito-examples/kogito-quarkus-examples/process-business-calendar-example/README.md

 ### Example of logs representing the process from start to completion
 <p align="center"><img width=75% height=50% src="docs/images/WithPropertiesLogs.png"></p>

-* The workflow 'BusinessCalendarCreditBill' began at 08:11:58,353 with a unique identifier 130f2eab-ab2e-413d-958e-414d1b3b0dc7.

-* At 08:11:58,364, the node 'Start' was triggered.

-* The subsequent node 'Process Credit Bill' was activated at 08:11:58,368.

-* The 'Verify Payment' node was triggered at 08:11:58,397.

-* A human task was registered at 08:11:58,444.

-* The workflow transitioned to an 'Active' state at 08:11:58,496.

-* Importantly, the log at 08:11:59,406 indicates that the job e3646ed7-76bf-498c-aa72-7086f4b847c6 was started, emphasizing that the timer was triggered after 1 second as anticipated.
+* At 16:13:20,606, job 18e97326-897b-4f1b-8121-b09ea9eb37d7 was started, indicating that the timer was triggered approximately after one second as expected.

-* The 'Cancel Payment' node triggered at 08:11:59,425.
-CreditCardService logged the bill cancellation.

-* The final node 'End' was initiated at 08:11:59,430.
-The workflow completed successfully at 08:11:59,478.

-* Hence, without calendar.properties, timer fires immediately after their configured interval, activating tasks without delay.

-### Example test results without calendar.properties (non-working hours)
+### Testing without calendar.properties (non-working hours)
+**Note**: The test was performed at 08:27 on Monday, which does not fall in the default working hours range

 * During non-working hours, the timer for the Verify Payment task will not trigger and the process remains in active state, does not move to cancel payment task.

 * POST/ BusinessCalendarCreditBill